artefactual-labs/weblate-migration-scripts/README.md

 Approving all translation units in an XLIFF file
 ------------------------------------------------

-Run script to mark all translation units in an XLIFF file as `approved` and `translated`.
+Run script to mark all translation units in one or more XLIFF file(s) as `approved` and `translated`.

 Example: